celiakwan/hyperledger-fabric-softhsm/README.md

 - `Error: Failed to get BCCSP with opts: Could not initialize BCCSP PKCS11: Failed initializing PKCS11 library /etc/hyperledger/fabric/libsofthsm2.so token-fabric: Instantiate failed [/etc/hyperledger/fabric/libsofthsm2.so]`
 &nbsp;

     Even the `libsofthsm2.so` has been mounted to Docker containers, it still threw an error saying the `libsofthsm2.so` could not be initialized.
-Since the Docker images of Hyperledger Fabric 2.x are using Alpine Linux, it could potentially miss some dependencies to run SoftHSM.
+Since the Docker images of Hyperledger Fabric 2.x are using Alpine Linux, it might potentially miss some dependencies to load `libsofthsm2.so`.
 The workaround is to install SoftHSM on the containers so that all dependencies for SoftHSM can be resolved.